Firstyear/prd-blog/blog_source/pages/nss_and_openssl_command_reference.rst

-nss and openssl command reference
+NSS and OpenSSL Command Reference
 =================================

-I am sick and tired of the lack of documentation for how to actually use OpenSSL and NSS to achieve things.
+I am tired of the lack of documentation for how to actually use OpenSSL and NSS to achieve things.
 Be it missing small important options like "subjectAltNames" in nss commands or openssls cryptic settings.
 Here is my complete list of everything you would ever want to do with OpenSSL and NSS.

 References: